 If you have an interest in learning more about music technology,

-I invite you to check out our program!
-We have many exciting
+we invite you to check out our program!
+There are many exciting

 things available for you to learn about the rapidly changing world